-Cupertino Union School District Response: We agree training on inventory control is not mandated by the state for superintendent/chancellor or the Board.
+Response: We disagree.
+We have no knowledge whether or not chancellors or other superintendents have been trained in inventory control.
+However, we agree that training on inventory control is not mandated by the state for superintendent/chancellor or the Board.
 We have no familiarity of the application of inventory requirements of other districts.

-Recommendation #2: All Santa Clara County school board trustees, superintendents/chancellors should be required to review and understand Education Code 35168 and 81600 and BAM (Community College Budget and Accounting Manual) requirements for inventory control.
+Recommendation #2: All Santa Clara County school board trustees, superintendents/ chancellors should be required to review and understand Education Code 35168 and 81600 and BAM (Community College Budget and Accounting Manual) requirements for inventory control.

-Cupertino Union School District Response: This recommendation will be implemented.
-The Board of Education will be provided a copy of Education Code 35168.
+Response: This recommendation will be implemented.
+The Board of Trustees will be given a copy of Education 35168 before the next board meeting.